-In accordance with the terms of the Merger Agreement, we received financing from Illumina in the form of Continuation Advances of \$18.0 million and \$34.0 million from Illumina during the fourth quarter of 2019 and the first quarter of 2020, respectively.
-The Continuation Advances were provided to the Company to support the Company's working capital needs in light of the continued negative cash flows incurred by the Company during the extended regulatory approval period for the merger and the Company's need for additional capital to meet its debt repayment obligations and to fund its operations.
+In accordance with the terms of the Illumina Merger Agreement, we received financing from Illumina in the form of Continuation Advances of \$18.0 million and \$34.0 million during the fourth quarter of 2019 and the first quarter of 2020, respectively.
+Illumina provided the Continuation Advances to support our working capital needs in light of the continued negative cash flows we incurred during the extended regulatory approval period for the merger and our need for additional capital to meet our debt repayment obligations and to fund our operations.
 As discussed in Note 3.
-Termination of Merger with Illumina, the Merger Agreement was entered into in November 2018 and was ultimately terminated in January 2020.
+Termination of Merger with Illumina, the Illumina Merger Agreement was entered into in November 2018 and was ultimately terminated in January 2020.